 The most expensive and most sought after comic books of the Bronze Age are

-- Werewolf By Night #32 featured the first appearance of the Moon Knight and was sold for 50,000 USD in 9.8 CGC grade.
+- Werewolf By Night #32 featured the first appearance of the Moon Knight.

-- Marvel Spotlight #15, a Bronze Age comic book featuring the first-ever appearance and the origin of the Ghost Rider was sold for 48,500 USD in 9.8 CGC Grade.
+- Marvel Spotlight #15, a Bronze Age comic book featuring the first-ever appearance and the origin of the Ghost Rider.

 The Copper Age of Comic Books started from 1980 and ran to 2008; then the Modern Age of comic books started from 2008 and runs to the present.
 In terms of the collectible market, comic books that belong to 1980 are not old.
 For you that might be quite vintage because they are usually passed on from predecessors, but most people even consider the Copper Age as the same as the Modern Age.
 These comics do not carry a substantial value because most comics from these eras are too common to create much excitement.
 However, a few comic books are quite desirable on the comic book market and carry some value.
 For example, Avengers 196, Amazing Spider-Man 252, Batman 389, Batman Adventures 12, Amazing Spider-Man 300, Teenage Mutant Ninja Turtles #1 (1st and 2nd printings), Albedo 2, Miracle Man 15, New Mutants 98, Walking Dead 1, Albedo 2, and Wolverine Limited Series #1.